nicoloravasio/an2dl_25-26/README.md

 - Davide Collovigh

 ## Challenge 1
 The first challenge consisted of time-series classification on the [Pirate Pain Dataset](https://www.kaggle.com/datasets/raulagolli/the-pirate-pain-dataset).
 We ranked **1st** on the public leaderboard and **6th** on the private leaderboard out of 193 teams.
-Thanks to these results, our final score was **5/5**.
+Thanks to these results and the report's quality, our final score was **5/5**.

 ## Challenge 2
 The second challenge consisted of image classification on a modified version of the [Grumpy Doctors Dataset](https://www.kaggle.com/datasets/andreacallari/grumpy-doctors-v2), which featured damaged artifacts mixed with standard ones.
 We ranked **39th** out of 193 teams on the joint leaderboard.
-Thanks to this result and our non-conventional solution, our final score was **5/5**, plus a **0.5** bonus.
+Thanks to this result, the report's quality and our non-conventional solution, our final score was **5/5**, plus a **0.5** bonus.